 Facts

-- The Ford-Fulkerson method is iterative
+- The Ford-Fulkerson method

 - This method depends on three ideas: